Ottobiss/Ottobiss/README.md

 ### :memo: About me:

-Greetings to all!
-My name is **Otto**!
+**Greetings to all!
+My name is Otto!
 I am a novice software engineer.
-I am interested in many things. :bulb:
+I am interested in many things.** :bulb:

 :pushpin: **For example**: